 Jesus said to him, “I am the way, and the truth, and the life.
 No one comes to the Father except through me (John 14:6).

 - Will you genuinely repent of your sins (Acts 2:38) and place your faith in Jesus (Rom.
 10:9–13; Eph.
 2:8)?

 - If you do, you are now born again (John 3:1-8) as God’s child (John 1:12).
 And you will live eternally with Jesus (1 John 2: 25).

-Transitioning From Presentation to Application: How to Place Your Faith in Jesus
+3. Transitioning from Presentation to Application: How to Place Your Faith in Jesus

 - “What do you think about what I said?